phetsims/vector-addition/doc/implementation-notes.md

 ## Terminology

-... that you'll see used through the code.
+... that you'll see used throughout the code.

 * _active_ vector means "selected" vector.
 There is (at most) one active vector.
 * _component_ is a scalar, while _component vector_ is a vector